 CFD Online is an online center for Computational Fluid Dynamics.
 Services include several discussion forums, a jobs database, a free CFD reference in the form of a CFD-Wiki, a news and announcement forum, a books guide, an events calendar, and a comprehensive annotated link section with pointers to CFD resources around the world.
 CFD Online's goal is to offer high-quality web services to the CFD community.
 The site is independent and it is financed mainly by banner-ads.

-2013 was a very successful year for CFD Online.
-For the first year ever CFD Online on average delivered more than 1.9 million web-pages per month to visitors!
+2014 was a very successful year for CFD Online.
+For the first year ever CFD Online on average delivered more than 2 million web-pages per month to visitors!
 Both the number of read web pages and the number of unique visitors (IP addresses) reached new record levels.
-The number of read web-pages increased by 27% and the number of unique visitors increased by 16% compared to the previous year.
-The new forum section, launched in March 2009, has continued to develop very well and has helped to increase the traffic in 2013.
-The bar chart above shows the 12-month trailing average of the number of web pages delivered from CFD Online per month over the last 15 years.
-As can be seen, web-site traffic to CFD Online continues to grow steadily year after year and no tendencies of a reduced growth can be seen.
+The number of read web-pages increased by 7% and the number of unique visitors increased by 11% compared to the previous year.
+The new forum section, launched in March 2009, has continued to develop very well and has helped to increase the traffic in 2014.
+The bar chart above shows the 12-month trailing average of the number of web pages delivered from CFD Online per month over the previous 16 years.
+As can be seen, web-site traffic to CFD Online continues to grow steadily year after year.

 Note that these statistics exclude access from robots and common search engines like Google and Yahoo.
 This is necessary in order to give a true representation of the traffic from real humans.
 Otherwise the quickly growing traffic from Google and other search engines robots would completely overshadow human visitors.

 Visitor demographics are similar to last year.
 The trend with a decreasing traffic from India has continued and India now only accounts for 2% of all traffic.
-Another interesting observation is that Russia for the first year is in the top-10 list, clearly traffic from Russia is increasing.
+Another interesting observation is that China for the first year is in the top-10 list, the reason for this is probably that some of the traffic from China is no longer hidden behind an anonymous IP address.
 Traffic from Germany remains very strong and is now more than twice as big as the second European country, United Kingdom.
-The reason is the growth of German economy combined with the strong usage of OpenFOAM in Germany.
+The reason is the growth of the German economy combined with the strong usage of OpenFOAM in Germany.
 More and more companies are now hiding behind anonymous numerical or network addresses and this makes it increasingly difficult to locate where traffic is coming from.
-On the browser side Chrome (31%) continues to grow quickly and has now passed the quickly falling Internet Explorer (19%).
-Firefox (39%) still remains the most common browser though.
+On the browser side Chrome (38%) continues to grow quickly and will soon have passed Firefox (38%) as the most popular browser.
+Usage of Internet Explorer continues to fall (15%).

-The strong growth in traffic to the discussion forums and the CFD-Wiki seen in previous years has continued also in 2013.
+The strong growth in traffic to the discussion forums seen in previous years has continued also in 2014.
 CFD Online remains the most popular meeting place on the net for free and independent discussions about CFD.
 Users seem to prefer the open forums at CFD Online over closed forums run by code vendors.
 The following services are currently available at CFD Online:

 The most popular meeting place on the net for people interested in CFD.
-The forums have 450,000 archived messages from the previous 16 years.
-Several new mesh generation and visualization forums have been opened recently.
-In 2013 forum traffic continued to grow quickly.
+The forums have more than 510,000 archived messages in 130,000 threads from the previous 17 years.
+In 2014 forum traffic continued to grow quickly.

 CFD-Wiki is intended to eventually become the ultimate free CFD reference and text-book.
 The content is written collaboratively by thousands of users.
 CFD-Wiki contains more than 550 articles on various CFD related subjects.
 Many engineers and students use it as a valuable reference.